OkayHughes/open-lab-notebook/src/posts/411/411_final_project.md

 * IN parameterization changes show very slight improvement.

+# Notes on gettelman 2010:
+* Supercooled rain freezes at -5ºC
+* Sea ice does not treat supercooled rain, so caused anomalously low

 # Notes on Impacts of representing heterogenous distribution of cloud liquid and ice on phase parititioning of arctic mixed clouds with CAM5